 Pro Tip: Make sure you are shortlisting vendors with your top priorities in mind.
 Priorities may include sourcing locally, improving efficiency, and cost reduction.
 You may also be looking to drive innovation throughout the supply chain or foster a closer working relationship with your supplier.

 Before selecting suppliers, provide them with precise specifications including budget, volume, time frame, service agreement, and terms and conditions.

 Pro Tip: Your documents should distinguish between your specific requirements and personal preferences.
 For this reason, it’s a good idea to involve key stakeholders at this stage of the procurement cycle.

 5. Issue RFI, RFQ, or RFP

-6. Negotiate and award the contract to your preferred supplier
+6. Negotiate and award the contract

 At this stage, it’s essential to negotiate contract terms that serve both parties.
 This will ensure you can embark on a long and healthy partnership.
-Your contract should address factors including costings, terms and conditions, key deliverables, break clauses, and KPIs.
+Your contract should address factors including costings, terms and conditions, break clauses, and KPIs.

 7. Finalize the purchase order

 Once both parties are happy with the details outlined in the contract, you can finalize your purchase order.
 This should include a description of the goods and services you are buying, volume requirements, time frames, and costs.

 After your financial team approves, the supplier will get a purchase order to fulfill the order and send an invoice.

 Pro Tip: Purchase orders serve as legal documentation.
 To ensure protection for both sides, it’s important to clearly define the details of your arrangement.